Miracle-23/MiracleIT1025/Lab4a/readme.md

 Executive Summary

-Update this section for this lab explaining the purpose of the lab The purpose of this lab is to learn about windows, Apple, Vector, and Raster Graphics
+Update this section for this lab explaining the purpose of the lab The purpose of this lab is to learn about windows, Apple, Vector, and Raster Graphics and etc.

 Graphics